 How I’m Replacing Facebook

 The first step was to figure out what I actually use Facebook for.
-The company offers a bundle of services including:
+Taken broadly, they offer a large bundle of services including:

 - Photo Albums

 - A Family & Friends Bulletin Board

 Back in the dark ages (8 or 9 years ago), many companies offered those services.
 Anyone remember Evite?
 Over time, Facebook ate the market share by providing a place where everyone gathered.
 As a result, Facbeook became the most convenient way to communicate online.
 When you wanted to invite friends to a barbecue, there were no phone numbers or addresses to remember.
 And when most of your friends communicated via Facebook it became difficult to leave because that’s where the conversations were happening.
 Don’t use Facebook?
 No more barbecue invites for you, buddy.